 “I got it for you Mary.”

-Her enthusiasm had vanished, undoubtedly driven off by my lack thereof.
+Her enthusiasm vanished, undoubtedly driven off by my frigidity.
 “I was hoping we could start again on a… happier note than earlier.”

 “I’m guessing it’s easier not to see me at all…”